Yousign/blog/_data/posts/introducing-our-product-principles.md

 How?
 With two simple things for each principle.

+**A powerful, short catchphrase**

-* A powerful, short catchphrase - it is an affirmation of the principle, a guideline, which systematically begins with "We".
+Each catchphrase is an affirmation of the principle, a guideline, which systematically begins with "We".
 The idea with this "We" is first to gather all the Product people behind each principle so that everyone can identify with it.
 Then, this "We" shows we are in action; we are the actors of these Product principles, let's not be afraid to make them our own.

-* One sentence, applicable in all contexts - it is important to illustrate how each principle can be adapted in a concrete way to the different subjects managed by Product people at Yousign.
+**One sentence, applicable in all contexts**

+It is important to illustrate how each principle can be adapted in a concrete way to the different subjects managed by Product people at Yousign.
 Whatever the decision or context, it should be clear how to apply it.
 Once again, the "we" is omnipresent, we are in action, not contemplation.

 # Is it really useful?